 Ms. Vickie Searight, the undergraduate secretary, is primarily responsible for managing student records and for handling course registration and other administrative matters.

-Ms. Brandi McKnight and Ms. Rebecca Leach, the undergraduate advisors, are responsible for consultative management of student program planning in BIO.
+Ms. Brandi McKnight and Ms. Rebecca Engasser, the undergraduate advisors, are responsible for consultative management of student program planning in BIO.
 They hold student advisement hours by individual appointment.

 Prehealth Advising Office for students interested in post-graduate training for careers in health professions (medicine, dentistry, veterinary medicine, etc.).
 For information, visit the Prehealth Advising website.